hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 \*    \*    \*

-Bholâ Puri an out and out Vedantin — in everything he is careful to trumpet his Brahminhood.
+Bholā Puri an out and out Vedantin — in everything he is careful to trumpet his Brahminhood.
 If all people are about to starve for food around Bhola Puri, it does not touch him even in the least; he expounds the unsubstantiality of pleasure and pain.
 If through disease, or